-Please note that, in order to be eligible for reimbursement under Section 14-7.03, the student's residence must be located in a district other than the district of residence of a parent or court-appointed individual guardian per the requirements of 23 Ill.
+Please note that to be eligible for reimbursement under Section 14-7.03, the student's residence must be located in a district other than the district of residence of a parent or court-appointed individual guardian per the requirements of 23 III.
 Adm.
 Code 226.770(e).
 Use of this fund code requires the completion of Type of Residence, Placing Agency, and Guardianship Codes.
 An eligibility check is conducted for each student reported for this fund source, with additional information required for students who cannot be verified as Youth in Care of DCFS.
+If the student's Youth in Care status shows "whereabouts unknown" for the month, the district must provide evidence of attendance if it would like to submit a claim for this student for that time.
+The final determination on whether the student qualifies will be made by ISBE following ISBE's review of the I-Star and DCFS record.
 Estimated funding is paid quarterly during the school year in which service is provided.
 Select the serving district and serving school, as appropriate.